 Extensibility: UI

-Extensibility: RJSF Custom Component
+Extensibility: Customizing Text-based Forms using RJSF Custom Component

 <RJSFWrapperComponent {...props}> <RJSFForm isLoading={isLoading} schema={schema} data={data} onChange={(e) => { setData(e.formData) }} jsonSchema={jsonSchema} /> </RJSFWrapperComponent>